yaxingwang/Mix-and-match-networks/color/README.md

 ```bash
 $ python train.py
 ```
-During train, the loss and generated images can be monitored by tensorboard as:
+During training, the loss and generated image can be monitored by tensorboard as:
 ```bash
 $ cd checkpoints/20180607-1244
 $ tensorboard --logdir=./